Jerry Edwards is planning for everything.

 “I’ve already reached out and secured a first-week scrimmage just in case we don’t do spring ball.
 I’m just trying to be proactive among all these unknowns.”

-Harker Heights’ first practice of the spring was set for April 7, but the University Interscholastic League last week suspended all activities — games, workouts and practices — through at least May 4.
+Harker Heights’ first practice of the spring was set for April 7, but the University Interscholastic League suspended all activities — games, workouts and practices — through at least May 4 on Thursday.

 While the timetable leaves hope for the Knights to push back their schedule and take part, judging by the precedent being set by governing bodies of high school, college and professional teams around the world, spring practice is still in jeopardy.

 And clarity is not easy to come by during this fluid period.

 “I’ve been talking with coaching friends,” Edwards said, “and we’re all trying to figure out when is the drop-dead date.
 At what point do we say, ‘All right, spring ball is not going to be beneficial, and we need to roll it into next year?’